Force of Good

 Lance is being all controversial on his blog to drive traffic to better sell sponsorships.

-Lance please do get to know the value each event and it’s associated organization has to local startup execution and learn which events are startup-related and which are not.
+Lance please do get to know the value each event and it’s

 Here is the real story.

 I was driving to work one morning.
-I really don't remember when.
+I really don’t remember when.
 But sometime in the last six months.
 The Beatles were a little hot in my head due to the release of the remasters, RockBand, and Sir Paul playing in the Piedmont Park.
 I had run through my Beatles collection and moved on.
-I was listening to Lennon Legend
+I was listening to Lennon Legend.

 Listening to Lennon Legend in my car.
 Driving to work.
 Waiting for traffic to clear on 10th so I could make a left on Spring.
 Track 16 came on.
 Nobody Told Me.
 When John started the second verse that I opened my post with the thought immediately popped into my head "just like the startup community around here."